-In addition to the Pipe Majors, this leadership team includes Pipe Sergeant Brian Elrick and Leading Drummer Adrian Hoy in the Grade 1 band; Pipe Sergeant Alex Duncan and Leading Drummer Bongo McNab in the Grade 3A band; and Pipe Sergeant Gavin Stewart and Leading Drummer Steven Stewart in the Grade 4B band.
+In addition to the Pipe Majors, this leadership team includes Pipe Sergeant Brian Elrick and Leading Drummer Adrian Hoy in the Grade 1 band; Pipe Sergeant Alex Duncan and Leading Drummer Bongo McNab in the Grade 3A band; and Pipe Sergeant Gavin Stewart and Leading Drummer Cameron Gillies in the Grade 4B band.

 The bands practice in Perth and Pitlochry throughout the year.